Opinion polling for the 2015 United Kingdom general election

-In the run up to the general election on 7 May 2015, various organisations carried out opinion polling to gauge voting intention.
-Results of such polls are displayed in this article.
+Opinion polling for the 2015 United Kingdom general election was carried out by various organisations carried out opinion polling to gauge voting intention.
 Most of the polling companies listed are members of the British Polling Council (BPC) and abide by its disclosure rules.

-The date range for these opinion polls is from 6 May 2010 (the date of the previous general election) to 7 May 2015.
+The opinion polls listed range from the previous election on 6 May 2010 to the election on 7 May 2015.